iamjossi/GithubProjects/README.md

 # GithubProjects
-This repository for my github push and github actons.
+This repository for my github push and github actions.